Man critically injured after being shot in downtown Wichita

 “People fled from that vehicle, and we believe them to be our suspects, preliminary,” said Sullivan.

-Wichita Police Department Public Infromant Officer Juan Rebolledo says there were a lot of witnesses.
+Wichita Police Department Public Information Officer Juan Rebolledo says there were a lot of witnesses.

 “We do have a lot of witnesses.
 This area, as you guys can see, is busy.
 So we are trying to sort out all the statements,” said Rebellodo.